Register

 What is Bar Chart

-Bar charts, a type of comparative chart, are a type of graph that compares data sizes through the length of equally wide bars.
-Each bar represents a data category, and the height or length of the bar represents the specific value of that category.
+A bar chart, a type of comparison chart, is a chart that compares data sizes using bars of equal width and length.
+Each bar represents a data category, and the height or length of the bar represents the specific value for that category.

 Free to use